PatrickDorneles/NLW_Heat.Node/README.md

 ### Registering messages

 This task was really simple, first created the _authenticated_ middleware to only pass users that was authenticated to certain routes, and created the CreateMessageService and a new route for handling messages.
+Also created Message in the prisma models

+### Configuring websocket

+Installed socket.io using `yarn add socket.io` and its types using `yarn add -D @types/socket.io`, then moved all server content to a new _app.ts_ file and exported the app, http server and a new created io server.

+Then I added a emit in the CreateMessageService, sending new messages to all connected sockets, after that for testing created in the _public_ folder a _index.html_ with the socket.io CDN to test the server socket messages.